Texas Democrats defy calls for their arrest in voting restrictions fight | Politics

 Abbott called the special session after Democratic lawmakers staged a walkout on May 30, just before the regular session ended, to boycott a vote on an earlier version of the voting legislation.
 Turner said the Texas lawmakers would use their time in Washington "to implore the folks in this building behind us to pass federal voting rights legislation."

-DEMOCRATS PRAISE LAWMAKERS Meeting with Texas lawmakers, Vice President Kamala Harris compared their exodus to other notable moments of voting rights activism in American history.
+DEMOCRATS PRAISE LAWMAKERS Meeting with the lawmakers, Vice President Kamala Harris compared their exodus to other notable moments of voting rights activism in American history.

 "I know what you have done comes with great sacrifice, both personal and political," she said.
 In Philadelphia, President Joe Biden said in a speech that passing sweeping voting rights legislation was a "national imperative" but he did not outline a path to overcome Republican opposition.